jpmorganchase/modular/packages/workspace-resolver/README.md

 This package encapsulates two functions:

-1. `resolveWorkspace` - Searches the filesystem (at a given modular root) for workspace packages, returning a flat map of all packages found.
+1. `resolveWorkspace` - Searches the filesystem (at a given modular root) for workspace packages, returning a flat map of all packages found with an additional `type` field containingthe modular type (if present).
 An optional 2nd argument of `target` can be passed, which sets the working directory that workspaces should be resolved from.
 This can be useful when the modular root needs to be different to the current working directory, such as when modular